fossabot/fire-lang/README.md

     print();
 }
 ```
-The same code in C:
+the same code in C:
 ```c
 #include <stdio.h>